Heat Advisory issued for Coastal Bryan, Coastal Chatham, Coastal Liberty by NWS - NewsBreak

-Effective: 2022-06-14 11:59:00 EDT Expires: 2022-06-14 12:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2022-06-16 19:45:00 EDT Expires: 2022-06-16 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Report damage directly to the Charleston National Weather Service at 888-383-2024 when it is safe to do so.
-Target Area: Allendale; Colleton; Hampton The National Weather Service in Charleston has issued a * Severe Thunderstorm Warning for portions of Screven County in southeastern Georgia Hampton County in southeastern South Carolina Colleton County in southeastern South Carolina Allendale County in southeastern South Carolina * Until 1245 PM EDT. * At 1158 AM EDT, severe thunderstorms were located along a line extending from near Bamberg to near Barnwell to near Millett, moving southeast at 25 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Target Area: Berkeley; Colleton; Dorchester The National Weather Service in Charleston has issued a * Severe Thunderstorm Warning for portions of Colleton County in southeastern South Carolina Berkeley County in southeastern South Carolina Dorchester County in southeastern South Carolina * Until 845 PM EDT. * At 744 PM EDT, a severe thunderstorm was located near Holly Hill, moving south at 35 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to trees and powerlines. * Locations impacted include: Allendale, Hampton, Lake Warren State Park, Colleton, Varnville, Fairfax, Brunson, Gifford, Sycamore, Luray, Smoaks, Lodge, Williams, Ulmer and Miley.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to trees and powerlines. * Locations impacted include: Moncks Corner, Saint George, Dorchester, Ridgeville, Saint Stephen, Harleyville, Bonneau, Reevesville, Smoaks, Cross, Northern Lake Moultrie, Old Santee Canal State Park, Eastern Lake Marion, Canadys and Pinopolis.
+This warning includes the following interstates: I-26 between mile markers 171 and 194.
+I-95 in South Carolina between mile markers 68 and 85.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0